inverce/Inverce-Mod/Core/README.md

             }
         });
  ```
-* Write what you need, no clutter, not mandatory tags
+* Write what you need, no clutter, no mandatory tags
  ```java
     Log.d("It's me Mario."); // omit tag, will use app name as tag Log.d("I have %d castles.", 10); // automatically parse String.format messages